Contents On This Page

-Dawber, whose left ring fingernail was severely bruised during a rugby match experimented with his bruised finger.
+Dawber, whose left ring fingernail was severely bruised during a rugby match experimented with his injured finger.

 He wanted to see if his bruised finger would grow along with the rest.
 An experiment that left him perplexed and later made him postulate that nail growth depends on terminal trauma or how a fingertip is used.

 According to him, when a fingertip is used quite often, such finger tends to grow faster.
-His findings further buttress the popular facts that nails on dominant hand grow faster than the other.
+His findings further buttress the available facts that nails on dominant hand grow more quickly than the other.

 Here’s something you should know about TRAUMA.